gogap/go-wkhtmltox/README.md

 ### converter

-the options.converter is the following json struct
+the converter is the following json struct

 ```json